Ulugbek98/paymob/README.md

         cp wp-config-local.php.dist wp-config-local.php

 1. Edit database and site url parameters,
-1. Optionally create empty file with name `DEBUG` at `{project-folder}`.
-This enables wordpress debug mode which is helpful during development process,
+1. if you are working locally or developing, that is, not in production mode, then it is highly recommended to create empty file with name `DEBUG` at `{project-folder}`.
+This enables wordpress debug mode which displays errors,
 1. Your project should have its own remote git repo, so set it

         git remote set-url origin https://{remote url}.git